tygern/angular2-safe-provider/README.md

 ## More examples

-You can see an example project using `angular2-safe-provider` [here](https://github.com/tygern/mendota).
+You can see an example project using `safe-provide` [here](https://github.com/tygern/mendota).

 ## Build instructions